Joey Votto Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in the league.

-- The Cardinals' 4.70 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have a 4.77 team ERA that ranks 24th among all league pitching staffs.

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in baseball.
+- Cardinals pitchers combine to allow the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- Woodford (2-2 with a 5.09 ERA and 29 strikeouts in 46 2/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- His most recent time out was on Sunday against the San Diego Padres, when the right-hander threw 3 2/3 innings, surrendering one earned run while allowing four hits.
+- In his most recent appearance on Tuesday, the righty tossed seven innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.

-- The 26-year-old has put up an ERA of 5.09, with 5.7 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.